Constraints on long-lived di-baryons and di-baryonic dark matter: Laboratory limits on S production

 \section{Laboratory limits on \texorpdfstring{$S$}{S} production}

 The H-dibaryon, a $uuddss$ state with a $\sim80$ MeV binding energy was initially proposed in~\cite{Jaffe77} and lead to many experimental efforts to find it.
 To date, all experimental searches~\cite{hyper1991,hyper20011,hyper20012,hyper2010,belle,kek1,kek2,BNL1,BNL2} for the H-dibaryon report a null finding.
-Theoretical and lattice computation done by different groups yield a wide spread of estimated mass, ranging from deeply-bound, loosely-bound and unbound~\cite{Jaffe77,Rosner:1985yh,Gignoux:1987cn,Callan:1985hy,Straub:1988mz,Nishikawa:1991di,Oka:1990vx,Haidenbauer:2011za,LQCD11,LQCD13,SasakiHALQCD20,Kodama:1994np}.
-The HALQCD method allows robust calculation of weakly bound states using realistic quark masses, and predicts a very weakly bound state or near-threshold resonance analogous to the deuteron and $nn$ states~\cite{SasakiHALQCD20}.
-This is compatible with experimental evidence for such a near-threshold state from ALICE using a phase-shift analysis~\cite{ALICE_LamLam19}.
+These experiments, as reviewed in~\cite{Farrar17}, either require H-dibaryons to decay to certain final states and therefore must be heavy enough, or the breakup amplitude of H-dibaryons into two $\Lambda$'s (the analogue of $\gt$) is $\order{1}$.
+These assumptions make the experimental results not address the question of whether a deeply bound configuration of $uuddss$ quarks with a small $\gt$ may exist.
+Below we review a few representative experiments, and recast their results as upper bounds on $\gt$.